dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

 Why this works:
   1. The store instruction takes as much space as the call instruction so we can replace it without expanding or contracting the program binary.
+     The fact we don't dilate the binary is a *huge* simplification!
   2. We know `r0` and `r1` hold the right values at this program address, because otherwise the call wouldn't work.
   3. We don't have the icache or dcache on, so we don't need to manually